ivangka/cli-order-executor/README.md

 !c trumpusdt
 ```

-This command cancels all active limit orders for `TRUMPUSDT`.
+This command cancels all active orders for `TRUMPUSDT`.

 ### Set leverage `!lev`